MontanaFlossCo/FlintDemo-iOS/README.md

 # Flint Demo for iOS

-**NOTE: You cannot build this project just yet.
-The public Flint repo is not live yet.
-Soon!**

 This is a sample project that uses [Flint](https://github.com/MontanaFlossCo/Flint) framework for Feature Driven Design.

 This Master/Detail app provides simple "notes" gathering features.
 It demonstrates the use of Flint to: